 Every personal injury case will have a unique set of facts and circumstances.
 There is the possibility that a case may settle relatively quickly while another similar case will require time-consuming litigation.
-Until you speak with an experienced accident attorney, provide full details about your accident and health, there' simply no way to know how long your case may take.
+Until you speak with an experienced personal injury attorney and provide full details about your accident and health, there's simply no way to know how long your case may take.

-In the rare instance your case DOES require a jury trial, there are several additional steps required to ensure procedure is followed, and ultimately, the case may then take years to settle.
+In the rare instance, your case DOES require a jury trial, there are several additional steps required to ensure the procedure is followed, and ultimately, the case may then take years to settle.